Azure/avdaccelerator/workload/docs/horizonlzaccelerator-nextgen/readme.md

 # Disclaimer
 Please Note that Horizon Landing Zone Accelerator IS STILL A WORK IN PROGRESS!
 Periodically, we will be tweaking things and making changes–so expect to be surprised periodically as we do our best to make the LZ content better for all of you.
 Thank you for your understanding and please feel free to open Git issues with feedback/suggestions.

-# Adopt the VMware Horizon Cloud Next-Gen and Azure Landing Zone Acceleratorr
+# Adopt the VMware Horizon Cloud Next-Gen and Azure Landing Zone Accelerator

 VMware and Microsoft partnered together to accelerate the future of work.
 Employees need a consistent experience and seamless access to the applications and insights vital to doing their best work wherever work needs to get done – in the office, on the road, or at home.
 Horizon Cloud Next-Gen offers flexible deployment options across private and public clouds, from on-premises to Microsoft Azure, and other cloud providers, enabling hybrid and multi-cloud architectures.
 Always up-to-date services in the Horizon Control Plane connect entitlement and management layers across Horizon sites, and edge deplolyments in different datacenters and clouds, addressing challenges such as monitoring and image, application, and lifecycle management.